OrienteerBAP/Orienteer-Guidebook/managing_users.md

 ##Managing roles

+The **Roles** page URL: */browse/ORole*.

 A role determines what operations a user can perform against a resource.
-To view the **Roles** page, on the navigation pane, click **Roles**.
 When you create a role, you can make it inherit from another role.
 To edit all properties of a role, click its name.
-You will see a page of a particular role.

 On the **Properties** tab:
 * The role's **Name**